 As an employer partner, we ask that your organization:

 Provide the student with a paid work experience relevant to their field of study and formalize their employment in an agreement outlining the terms and conditions of their tenure with your organization.
 We welcome you to use any documentation you would normally use to hire a student.
 Additionally, we ask that you complete and submit our MEnvSc Internship Agreement Form.

 Evaluate the student’s performance at the mid-point and end of their tenure with your organization.
-An Internship Coordinator will request a visit (virtual or in-person) with the supervisor and the student at the mid-point of the work term to learn about progress and to enable constructive feedback.
+An Internship Coordinator will request a visit (virtual or in-person) with the supervisor and the student at the mid-point of the work term to learn about progress and to provide constructive feedback.
 Additionally, supervisors are required to complete a final evaluation survey.
 This feedback will be converted toward a portion of a grade for your intern’s academic requirements.

 We require employers to have workplace insurance to cover students while completing their internship.
-The Workplace Safety and Insurance Board (WSIB) provides information on what is needed to register.
-Visit WSIB.
+The Workplace Safety and Insurance Board (WSIB) provides information on what is needed to register Visit WSIB.